-NJ governor will sign executive order to stop the separation of immigrant families
+NJ governor vows to sign executive order to stop separation of immigrant families

-NEW JERSEY — Governor Phil Murphy plans to sign an executive order Tuesday to stop the separation of immigrant families, he said.
+NEW JERSEY — Gov. Phil Murphy plans to sign an executive order Tuesday to stop the separation of immigrant families, he said.

 “Housing children in cages should send chills down the spine,” Murphy said.
 “New Jersey will not be a party to this utterly inhumane policy.”